lozovoyv/my-chia-farm/README.md

 # My Chia Farm

-MyChiaFarm is a web application created to give you control on your chia-blockchain farm from everywhere over the internet with nice GUI.
+MyChiaFarm is a web application created to give you control on your chia farm from everywhere over the internet with nice GUI.

 [Documentations and descriptions](docs/README.md)